wirl-ice/iceberg-beacon-track-database-tools/docs/source/README.md

         * A csv file of all track observations in the standard format (this is the output format 'of record')
         * A track point and track line GeoPackage file (*_pt.gpkg, *_ln.gpkg)
         * A track point and track line Google Earth file (*_pt.kml, *_ln.kml)
-        * A metadata file in JSON or CSV format
+        * A metadata file in json or csv format
         * A map of the track (a map plot, *_map.png)
         * A graph of temperature, displacement and velocity through time (a time plot, *_time.png)
         * A graph of the speed distribution (as a histogram and cumulative histogram) and the distribution of velocities (a polar plot) for the track (a dist plot, *_dist.png)